 Step 1: Fill Out an Application for Divorce Form

-Step 2: Serve Divorce Documents on Your Partner
+Step 2: Serve Divorce Documents to Your Partner

 You will need your solicitor to draw up Divorce Papers for your spouse to sign.
-You will need to ‘serve’ this documents to your spouse and have them sign them.
+You will need to ‘serve’ these documents to your spouse and have them sign them.